Introduction

 Manifest Example

-Taking the example above, here is what it looks like in a manifest, complete with multi-OS support:
+Taking the example above, here is what it looks like in a manifest, complete with multi-OS support using Hierarchical Data and System Facts:

 data: